MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-power-bi.md

 Configure the Application Registration that was automatically created in step 2.

 1. On the Microsoft Entra ID **Overview** page, select **App registrations**.
-2. Under the **All applications** tab search for the application you created in step 2.
+2. On the **All applications** tab, search for the application you created in step 2.
 3. Select the application, then select **Authentication**.
-4. Add the following Redirect URIs based on which platform you are using.
+4. Add the redirect URI for the platform.

-   When configuring the app for Power BI Mobile **iOS**, add the following Redirect URIs of type Public Client (Mobile & Desktop):
+   When configuring the app for Power BI Mobile **iOS**, add the redirect Uniform Resource Identifiers (URIs) of type Public Client (Mobile & Desktop):
    - `msauth://code/mspbi-adal%3a%2f%2fcom.microsoft.powerbimobile`
    - `msauth://code/mspbi-adalms%3a%2f%2fcom.microsoft.powerbimobilems`
    - `mspbi-adal://com.microsoft.powerbimobile`
    - `mspbi-adalms://com.microsoft.powerbimobilems`

-   When configuring the app for Power BI Mobile **Android**, add the following Redirect URIs of type Public Client (Mobile & Desktop):
+   When configuring the app for Power BI Mobile **Android**, add the redirect URIs of type Public Client (Mobile & Desktop):
    - `urn:ietf:wg:oauth:2.0:oob`
    - `mspbi-adal://com.microsoft.powerbimobile`
    - `msauth://com.microsoft.powerbim/g79ekQEgXBL5foHfTlO2TPawrbI%3D`
    - `msauth://com.microsoft.powerbim/izba1HXNWrSmQ7ZvMXgqeZPtNEU%3D`

    > [!IMPORTANT]
-   > The Redirect URIs must be added for the application to work correctly.
-If you are configuring the app for both Power BI Mobile iOS and Android, add the following Redirect URI of type Public Client (Mobile & Desktop) to the list of Redirect URIs configured for iOS: `urn:ietf:wg:oauth:2.0:oob`.
+   > The redirect URIs must be added for the application to work correctly.
+If you are configuring the app for both Power BI Mobile iOS and Android, add the redirect URI of type Public Client (Mobile & Desktop) to the list of redirect URIs configured for iOS: `urn:ietf:wg:oauth:2.0:oob`.

 ## Step 4: Connect from the Power BI Mobile App

 1. In the Power BI mobile app, connect to your Reporting Services instance.
-To do this, enter the **External URL** for the application you published through application proxy.
+Enter the **External URL** for the application you published through application proxy.

    ![Power BI mobile app with External URL](media/application-proxy-integrate-with-power-bi/app-proxy-power-bi-mobile-app.png)